-Figure 10b-14 – Encoding dataset metadata and integrity check properties

 Schema locations and namespaces

 The GML profile and GML application schema for common elements are located at the IHO GI registry web site.
 Namespaces and versions are also defined on that site.

 Divergences from common GML practices

-The GML profile (10b-8) and base schema (10b-9) diverge from common GML practice in the following items:
+The GML profile () and base schema (10b-9) diverge from common GML practice in the following items: